microsoft/BotBuilder-Samples/experimental/generation/readme.md

 ## Overview

 Dialog generation is an experimental feature that generates adaptive dialog assets.
-It is available through the `bf-generate` plugin for the `bf cli` tool and the [form dialog feature in the Bot Framework Composer][link to Getting Started with form dialogs].
+It is available using the **bf dialog:generate** command that is provided with the `bf cli` tool or the [form dialog feature][link to Getting Started with form dialogs] when using Composer.
 The overall workflow for either option is the same:

 1. **Define your property schema.**
 2. **Generate your dialog assets.**